Dr Stephen Dewitt

 How do humans update their estimates of propensities (e.g. for a medical patient to relapse) in light of (uncertain) new information?

 How do humans make inferences based on a single observation?
 What is the role of prior knowledge?

-Is confirmation bias an inevitable feature of reasoning in an uncertain world?
+Is confirmation bias an inevitable feature of reasoning in an ambiguous world?

 Do the findings of classic judgement and decision making findings apply under 'second order' uncertainty?